xbeat/Machine-Learning/README.md

 Embedding models are crucial for Retrieval-Augmented Generation (RAG) systems, as they convert text into dense vector representations.
 These vectors capture semantic meaning, enabling efficient similarity searches.
 Choosing the right embedding model can significantly impact your RAG system's performance.
 This presentation will guide you through the process of selecting and implementing the best embedding model for your RAG application using Python.

+## L1 Regularization for Sparse Models

+L1 Regularization Overview

+L1 regularization, also known as Lasso (Least Absolute Shrinkage and Selection Operator), adds a penalty term proportional to the absolute values of model coefficients.
+This technique promotes sparsity by driving some coefficients exactly to zero, effectively performing feature selection during model training.

 ## Entropic Distribution Matching for Supervised LLM Fine-tuning

 Introduction to Entropic Distribution Matching